tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/role-resource-access-control-vmc.rst

 3. Restart services by restarting the container.

-You can use the Contrail UI to configure RBAC at both the API level and the object level.
+You can use the TF WebUI to configure RBAC at both the API level and the object level.
 API level access control can be configured at the global, domain, and project levels.
-Object level access is available from most of the create or edit screens in the Contrail UI.
+Object level access is available from most of the create or edit screens in the TF WebUI.

 Configuring RBAC at the Global Level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To configure RBAC at the global level, navigate to **Configure >
+To configure RBAC at the global level, navigate to :menuselection:`Configure >
-Infrastructure > Global Config > RBAC**.
+Infrastructure > Global Config > RBAC`.

 |Figure 1: RBAC Global Level|

 Configuring RBAC at the Domain Level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To configure RBAC at the domain level, navigate to **Configure > RBAC > Domain**.
+To configure RBAC at the domain level, navigate to :menuselection:`Configure > RBAC > Domain`.

 |Figure 2: RBAC Domain Level|

 Configuring RBAC at the Project Level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To configure RBAC at the project level, navigate to **Configure > RBAC >
+To configure RBAC at the project level, navigate to :menuselection:`Configure > RBAC >
-Project**.
+Project`.

 |Figure 3: RBAC Project Level|